LeenaMansour/voiceover-on/README.md

 Thank you for visiting my humble repo, and for caring about accessibility!

-You can find some helpful gestures in gesutres.md.
-My slides will also show up here soon...
+You can find some helpful gestures in gesutres.md. and you can find all of my slides here: https://speakerdeck.com/leenam/voiceover-on